pymupdf/PyMuPDF-Utilities/font-replacement/readme.md

 [
   {
     "oldfont": "",
-    "newfont": "japan",
+    "newfont": "cjk",
     "info": "Not embedded!"
   },
   {
     "oldfont": "Helvetica",
-    "newfont": "japan",
+    "newfont": "cjk",
     "info": "44 glyphs, size 3047, serifed, subset font" },
   {
     "oldfont": "Helvetica-BoldOblique",
-    "newfont": "japan",
+    "newfont": "cjk",
     "info": "7 glyphs, size 689, serifed, italic, bold, subset font" },
   {
     "oldfont": "TT5A5Ao00",
-    "newfont": "japan",
+    "newfont": "cjk",
     "info": "6 glyphs, size 1651, serifed, subset font" }
 ]
 ```

-All text was rewritten using ``fitz.Font("japan")``, the "Droid Sans Fallback Regular" font.
+All text was rewritten using ``fitz.Font("cjk")``, the "Droid Sans Fallback Regular" font.
 The PDF size was **reduced** from 111 KB to 17 KB.

 ## Limitations, TODOs, Quality Checks
 While this is a set of cool scripts, providing a long-awaited feature, it is not a "silver bullet": it does have its limitations and shortcomings.